 What’s the difference between an open brow lift and an endoscopic brow lift?

 A brow lift rejuvenates the upper third of the face by improving the shape and position of the brow as well as reducing the appearance of forehead creases and frown lines.
 Traditionally, this was done with an incision extending over the top of the head, roughly from ear to ear.

 When performed correctly, a so-called “open” brow lift achieves the above goals in a predictable fashion.
-With an open brow lift, the forehead is lifted, and the excess skin and scalp is tightened.
+With an open brow lift, the forehead is lifted, and the excess skin and scalp are tightened.
 When the anterior hairline is receding, the incision can be placed along the front of the hairline.
 This prevents the hairline from moving higher when the excess skin is tightened.
 The main concern with this “open” approach is the long incision.
 The incision may leave a visible scar and altered sensation above the scar, and it can result in thinning of the hair in front of the scar.
 However, significant and lasting problems such as these are rare.

 An endoscopic brow lift or “endobrow” is performed with 4 or 5 incisions, each about 2 to 3 centimeters long.
 This reduces the total length of the surgical scar.
-More importantly, incision placements can be customized to patients’ hair patterns to further minimize the risk of visible scarring, loss of hair and permanent sensory loss.
+More importantly, incision placements can be customized to patients’ hair patterns to further minimize the risk of visible scarring, loss of hair, and permanent sensory loss.
 Lasting reshaping and positioning of the brow can be achieved in about 1 hour.

 Do I need a facelift or an endoscopic facelift?

 Just like brow lift surgery, endoscopy can be useful in selected facelift patients.
 In the rare situation when sagging occurs in the absence of loose skin, an endoscopic approach may be helpful.
 This is the most recent application of this technology in cosmetic surgery.